0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

 | Base + 8 | Content | Varying | Chunk Data, pad |

 **Notes:**
+ - The Length field always includes the header.

- - Due to alignment, the length field should always be a multiple of 4.
+     - Due to alignment requirements, the length field should always be a multiple of 4.
+     - The mininum possible length is 8 bytes, i.e. just the header data.
  - Chunks can be individually loaded to different locations or the entire file can be loaded as a single allocation.

 ## Common Chunk Types